AJLambda/Sprint-Challenge--Testing/README.md

 #Is there anything that you could not complete on today's Sprint?

-getting the correct status code for a posted object is giving me some issues

 #Are there any concepts that you find that you don't understand that was taught from the week?

 the test DB/ testing environments / what postgres with heroku actually does